Local Court Rules

-The findings of fact, conclusions of law and judgment of divorce, legal separation, or annulment must be drafted by the petitioner or petitioner's attorney and shall be submitted to the court and filed with the family clerk of court within thirty (30) days after judgment is granted.
-If the respondent is represented by an attorney, the findings of fact, conclusions of law and judgment of divorce shall be submitted to the respondent's attorney for approval.
-If the respondent is not represented by an attorney, the petitioner must submit the findings of fact, conclusions of law and judgment of divorce to the respondent for approval by counter signature or under the five day rule.
+The findings of fact, conclusions of law and judgement of divorce, legal separation, or annulment must be drafted by the petitioner or petitioner’s attorney and shall be submitted to the court and filed with the family clerk of court within thirty (30) days after judgment is granted.
+If the respondent is represented by an attorney, the findings of fact, conclusions of law and judgment of divorce shall be submitted to the respondent’s attorney for approval.
+If the respondent is not represented by an attorney, the petitioner must submit the findings of fact, conclusions of law and judgment of divorce to the respondent for approval by countersignature under the ten-day rule.

 If the findings of fact, conclusions of law and judgment of divorce, legal separation, or annulment are not filed within thirty (30) days after the judgment is granted, the family clerk of courts office shall calendar and notice a hearing to dismiss the case due to such failure.

 The Waukesha County Family Court Service agency (FCS) provides mediation and study services to help resolve legal custody and/or physical placement disputes in actions affecting the family.
 Parties may be referred to FCCS by order of the court.